fccc-sd/bootstrap/README.md

 # Bootstrap

-Use this template project to create your Bootstrap site.
+Use this template repo to create your Bootstrap site.